KHUSHDEEP-17/AI-Systems-Development--IIIT-Naya-Raipur/README.md

-This repository contains the materials related to the "AI Systems development"
+This repository contains the solutions of the assignments related to the "AI Systems development"

+# Khushdeep Singh
+# DSAI 221020434